A Step-by-Step Guide

 Building the evidence base and engaging the community

 Before the town or parish council can start to draft the neighbourhood plan, it is advisable to start to engage the local community and to give people an opportunity to participate.
 It is also important to start building an ‘evidence base’ for the plan.
 Planning policies and proposals ned to be based on an understanding of the place they relate to.
-A good starting point is to look at the socio economic profile of the local population, such as Census data in the Office of National Statistics (Neighbourhood Statistics) website.
+A good starting point is to look at the socio economic profile of the local population, such as Census data in the Office for National Statistics website.
 Use evidence that is already in the public domain, along with evidence that you collect, potentially through early consultation, to prepare your plan.
 The Borough Council can provide guidance on what information is needed and how to collect it.
 Use the list of resources to guide you towards other’s examples, funding sources, statistical information, the Council’s evidence document.
 Locality’s website is particularly helpful with videos and other useful links.

 Prepare the plan